Spectrum Space understands the power of connection. We appreciate that we are better, together.

 We work with people on the autism spectrum.
 Through our social and advocacy groups we provide social and learning opportunities, preparing people to maximise the opportunities that life presents and providing access to the same opportunities as anyone else.

 We invest in skills development and community education, and are proud to offer a range of exciting services and opportunities for the corporate, educational, not-for-profit and government sectors that helps accommodate for and embrace neurodiverse people.
-This includes our employment consultancy service for organisations employing a neurodiverse workforce or those who are planning to.

 We coordinate the annual Spectrum Space Symposium, the must-attend event for anyone with an interest in autism.
 The Symposium brings lived experience together with educators, business leaders, healthcare professionals and service providers to explore the challenges and opportunities for our community, in particular people with autism and those who work and live with them.